noris-network/koris/README.rst

 5. Create a configuration file.
 For more information check the :download:`example-config.yml <../configs/example-config.yml>`) or refer to the section :ref:`usage_deploy_cluster`.

-6. Run ``koris apply`` with your configuration file as the argument:
+6. Run ``kiosk apply`` with your configuration file as the argument:

    .. code:: shell

-      $ koris apply your-config.yaml
+      $ kiosk apply your-config.yaml

 7. A ``kubectl`` configuration file will be created into your project root with the name of ``<clustername>-admin.conf``.
-   You can either pass that with each execution via ``kubectl --kubeconfig=/path/to/koris/your-admin.conf`` or by exporting it as an environment variable:
+   You can either pass that with each execution via ``kubectl --kubeconfig=/path/to/kiosk/your-admin.conf`` or by exporting it as an environment variable:

    .. code:: shell

-       $ export KUBECONFIG=/path/to/koris/your-admin.conf
+       $ export KUBECONFIG=/path/to/kiosk/your-admin.conf
        $ kubectl get nodes

 Credits